Blue checking accounts icon

 Enable Fingerprint/Face ID and Push Authentication

 Log in to digital banking quickly, securely, and uniquely.
 You can also opt in to push authentication to boost your security while verifying yourself with the tap of a button (SELCO mobile app required).
 Or, switch from receiving text/phone security codes to using an authenticator app of your choice.
+Push notifications are more secure than receiving security codes.

 These scams usually start online and occur when a new love interest or distant relative spends time getting to know you, developing trust before making: